alongitzv/cystolith-detection/readme.md

 * Update file paths to your local directories as required by individual scripts.
 * Ensure all dependencies are installed before running any script.
-* The code was run and tested on Windows with python=3.8.10, torch=1.8.0, CUDA 10.1, on a NVIDIA GTX 1080Ti GPU.
+* The code has been run and tested on a Windows operating system using Python 3.8.10, PyTorch 1.8.0, and CUDA 10.1, on a system equipped with an NVIDIA GTX 1080Ti GPU.

 ## 8. Credits